MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/install-enable-network-atc.md

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2-22h2.md)]

-This article provides information on how to install and enable Network ATC on your existing Azure Local, version 22H2 instance.
+This article provides information on how to install and enable Network ATC on your existing Azure Local, version 22H2 system.
 After Network ATC is enabled, you can take advantage of several benefits and utilize this configuration across all new deployments.

 > [!IMPORTANT]
-> - Before you apply the solution upgrade, make sure to install and enable Network ATC on your existing Azure Local instance.
-If Network ATC is already enabled on your existing instance, you can skip this step.
+> - Before you apply the solution upgrade, make sure to install and enable Network ATC on your existing Azure Local system.
+If Network ATC is already enabled on your existing system, you can skip this step.
 > - We recommend that you set up Network ATC after you have upgraded the operating system from version 22H2 to version 23H2.
 For more information, see [Upgrade Azure Local to the latest version 23H2 via PowerShell](./upgrade-22h2-to-23h2-powershell.md).

 ## About Network ATC

-Network ATC stores information in the cluster database, which is then replicated to other machines in the instance.
-From the initial node, other machines in the cluster instance see the change in the cluster database and create a new intent.
+Network ATC stores information in the cluster database, which is then replicated to other machines in the cluster.
+From the initial node, other machines in the cluster see the change in the cluster database and create a new intent.
 Here, we set up the instance to receive a new intent.
 Additionally, we control the rollout of the new intent by stopping or disabling the Network ATC service on machines that have virtual machines (VM) on them.

 ## Benefits